abreis/swift-gissumo/doc/Configuration.md

   The time at which the simulation should stop.
 GISSUMO will also not load FCD data belonging to timesteps that occur after this time.

+* `locationSRID`

+  The best SRID for the area of the city under simulation, for accurate distance calculations.
+Not required if using the Haversine formula.

+* `useHaversine`

+  Instead of querying the GIS database, use the Haversine formula to approximate the distance between two points.
+This formula typically shows 0.5% error, but it can reduce the simulation time in ~20%-30%.

 * `innerBounds` (x(min,max), y(min,max))

   An inner square area on which to collect statistics from.
 This helps the statistics module avoid fringe effects where the data might be suboptimal.